MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-805.md

 >[!NOTE]
 >In this release, SLES 10 no longer supported, only SLES 11 SP1.

+## Where Do I Get It?

+You can download Microsoft R Server 2016 (version 8.0.5) for Teradata from [here](http://aka.ms/rserver/teradata/download).

 ## Quick Overview

 Microsoft R Server for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
 Together with a Microsoft R Server client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
 This article provides detailed instructions for installing Microsoft R Server for Teradata in the Teradata data warehouse.
 For configuring local workstations to submit jobs to run within your Teradata data warehouse, see [Microsoft R Server Client Installation for Teradata](rserver-install-teradata-client.md).